TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-1/loops.md

 	end while counter < 5

----

-Run the program, on the ternimal you will see:
+Run the program, on the terminal you will see:

----

 	Ruby is awesome!
 	Ruby is awesome!
 	Ruby is awesome!
 	Ruby is awesome!
 	Ruby is awesome!

----

 In this case